renatsperanca/renatsperanca/README.md

-- 🌱 I’m currently learning Javascript, Git, Programming Logic and how to learn those things by myself
+- 🌱 I’m currently learning Data engeneering on Cloud with Python.
+- 👋 Just finished my Google Cloud Plataform trainning and I'm a DevOps entusiastic
 - 👯 I’m looking to collaborate on any starters projects for adquire some experience
 - 🤔 I’m looking for help with basicaly everything ahahahahahah